redhat-et/quantum-faq/FREQUENTLY-ASKED-QUESTIONS.md

 We can also define Quantum Computing without making any comparison to classical computing:
 > Quantum Computing is a computational paradigm which evaluates computational problems by exploiting
-> quantum-mechanical properties in order to process states simulatneously and filtering out the solutions.
+> quantum-mechanical properties in order to process states simultaneously and filtering out the solutions.

 ### Who can use Quantum Computing?